nikhilnagrale2/OOPS/README.md

 ## Compile Time Polymorphism

 - The polymorphism which is implemented at the compile time is known as compile-time polymorphism.
-Example - Method Overloading.
+Example - Function Overloading, Operator Overloading

-### Method Overloading
+### Function Overloading

-- Method overloading is a technique which allows you to have more than one function with the same function name but with different functionality.
-Method overloading can be possible on the following basis:
+- Function overloading is a technique which allows you to have more than one function with the same function name but with different parameters.
+Function overloading can be possible on the following basis:

 1. The return type of the overloaded function.
 2. The type of the parameters passed to the function.